Areo-17/VMI/README.md

-This repository contains the U3 project
+This repository contains the U3 project and its checkpoints.